FelixOnline/v2/content/articles/2010-11-11-how-the-geek-stole-christmas.md

 subtitle: >
   I don't mind all the early Christmas celebrations, it's just that I feel like someone's thrown a kettle of boiling water in my face...
 date: "2010-11-11 21:46:16 +0000"

 # Attributes from Felix Online V1
 id: "367"
 old_path: /comment/367/how-the-geek-stole-christmas
 aliases:
  - /comment/367/how-the-geek-stole-christmas
+imported: true
+comments:
+ - I forgot to mention at the time butHave you been good little boys and girls this year Of course you havent But if you think I give a toss you can send your gift wishlists to anangrygeekgmailcom anyway Cheers

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true